bioinformatics-ua/midas/readme.md

 pip install git+https://github.com/bioinformatics-ua/midas.git
 ```

 The only hard requirement of MIDAS is the installation of tensorflow if not yet installed.
-Although it is not required, if we aim to convert the tensors to other framework it is expectable that framwork would be already installed.
+Although it is not required, if you are aiming to convert the tensors to another framework it is expectable that framwork would be already installed.

 ## How this works?